Blog

 Chiral chromatography Once the enantiomers that need to be separated are run down the column, one enantiomer will “stick” to the stationary phase better than the other, and there will be separation (of course, a disadvantage is that chiral silica gel is much more expensive than standard silica gel).

-READ ALSO: Is it better to take the SAT in November or December?
+READ ALSO: Is it bad to have WiFi extender in bedroom?

 Can enantiomers be separated by column chromatography Why or why not?